contao/docs/docs/manual/system/debug-mode.en.md

 It is also possible to create an (initially) empty `.env` file and then next to that a `.env.local` file with said content.
-Typically, you would then commit the `.env` file to your project's Git repsitory, but the `.env.local` file should be in your ignore list.
+Typically, you would then commit the `.env` file to your project's Git repository, but the `.env.local` file should be in your ignore list.

 {{% notice warning %}}